 The increased IR sensitivity allows the camera to collect the reddish hydrogen-alpha light emitted by deep sky objects such as the Eagle Nebula, and the Rosette Nebula.

 For example, diffuse nebulae like the California Nebula (NGC 1499) seem to jump off of the screen in a long exposure image with an astro-modified camera.
 Not all emission nebulae targets have such a dramatic difference, but all will benefit from a camera with increased sensitivity at the 656nm transmission line.

-The example below shows the difference between an image of the California Nebula before and after an astro-modification to my Canon EOS Rebel Xsi (full spectrum).
+The example below shows the difference between an image of the Eagle Nebula using a stock Canon EOS 7D Mark II, and the Canon EOS 60Da.

 Nikon’s Response (The D810A)